 Recent writing classes/workshops include

-Making Light: Humor’s Serious Place in Addressing Pain and Injustice Children’s/YA Lit
+Making Light: Humor’s Serious Place in Addressing Pain and Injustice in Children’s/YA Lit

 Memory, Imagination & Vulnerability: Connecting Our Stories and Readers’ Hearts